Use Power BI

 In the Get Data list, select Dynamics 365 Online.

-Enter the Dynamics 365 (online) OData endpoint URL.
-It should look similar to this URL, where OrganizationName is the name of your Dynamics 365 (online) organization, and v8.1 is the version.
+Enter the Customer Engagement apps OData endpoint URL.
+It should look similar to this URL, where OrganizationName is the name of your Customer Engagement apps organization, and v8.1 is the version.
 Click OK.

-You can find your OData endpoint URL in the Dynamics 365 web client.
+You can find your OData endpoint URL in the Dynamics 365 for Customer Engagement apps web client.
 Go to Settings > Customizations > Developer Resources and locate the URL under Instance Web API.

 In the Access an OData feed dialog click Organizational account, and then click Connect.

-If you aren't signed in to your Dynamics 365 (online) instance, click Sign-in on the Access OData feed dialog before you click Connect.
+If you aren't signed in to your Dynamics 365 for Customer Engagement instance, click Sign-in on the Access OData feed dialog before you click Connect.

 The organization database entity tables appear in the Power BI Desktop Navigator window.
 You can select both default and custom entities.
 For more information about creating reports with Power BI Desktop, see Power BI Support: Report View in Power BI Desktop.

-You can use similar steps to connect to Dynamics 365 (online) using Office Excel Power Query by selecting From Other Sources on the Power Query tab in Excel.
+You can use similar steps to connect to Dynamics 365 for Customer Engagement apps using Office Excel Power Query by selecting From Other Sources on the Power Query tab in Excel.